Skip to content

 The fix:

-• Consider a mesh WiFi system (like Google Nest, TP-Link Deco, or Ubiquiti)
+• Consider a mesh WiFi system (multiple units that work together)

-• They’re designed for coverage, not just speed
+• Mesh systems are designed for coverage, not just speed

-• Properly set up mesh beats range extenders every time
+• Properly set up mesh — ideally with the units wired together using ethernet — beats range extenders every time

 6. Background devices hogging bandwidth